SAP/terraform-provider-cloudfoundry/docs/resources/service_instance.md

 Optional:

 - `create` (String) Timeout for creating the service instance.
 Default is 40 minutes
-- `delete` (String) Timeout for deleting the service instance.Default is 40 minutes
+- `delete` (String) Timeout for deleting the service instance.
+Default is 40 minutes
-- `update` (String) Timeout for updating the service instance.Default is 40 minutes
+- `update` (String) Timeout for updating the service instance.
+Default is 40 minutes

 <a id="nestedatt--last_operation"></a>